bobjrsenior/SMBBMLeaderboardDisabler/README.md

 ### Installing This Plugin

-1. Download the plugin from the release page
+1. Download the SMBBMAssetBundleLoader.zip file from the Releases page
-2. Put the SMBBMLeaderboardDisabler.dll file in your "BepInEx/plugins" folder
+2. Extract it in your main game folder (the zip file structure should put the plugin in the right place)

 ## Integration with other mods